 For safety reasons, arriving late or leaving early is not allowed.

 Please bring your own cloth face covering, gloves and hard hat.
 Consider bringing your own hand sanitizer and disinfectant wipes.
 Wipes and hand sanitizer will also be provided by your crew leader.
 There will be no refreshments provided at this time.

 What it Takes to Do This Work Party

-- Good physical condition to hike with a fully-loaded backpack and be physically active for about 8-9 hours daily on uneven terrain
+- Expect to be physically active at your own pace for up to 6 hours on uneven terrain

 - Long pants